lassehav-oamk/plain-service-worker-intro/README.md

 The implementation of the service workers can be found from index.html as inline script and service-worker.js.

 This only demonstrates precached files.

+## Credits

+The actual static site contents are from https://colorlib.com/wp/template/personal/ are the contents are under https://creativecommons.org/licenses/by/3.0/ licence.